richardanaya/epistemology/README.md

 # Epistemology

-A simple way to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) executable via a local private API.
+A simple way to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) executable via a local private HTTP API.

 The goal of this project is to make a completely clear and visible way to run a server locally.
 The code for how this runs is as minimal as possible so you can understand exactly what you are running.